CLI Reference

 runtime status

-Inspects the installed state of the tracked adapter surfaces.
+Inspects the installed state of tracked runtime integrations.

 It reports: